imanabu/OrientDbSQLExamples/DemoDB-SQLs.md

 1. Locate Luca's profile
 2. Locate Luca's friend
-3. Travarse over to their Customer record via HasProfile
+3. Traverse over to their Customer record via HasProfile
-4. Travarse through each of the Customer's HasVisited
+4. Traverse through each of the Customer's HasVisited

         select expand(out("HasFriend").in("HasProfile").out("HasVisited")) from Profiles where Email = "luca@example.com"

-Note that from here we can find where Luca's friends has statyed and eaten at retaurant.
+Note that from here we can find where Luca's friends has stayed and eaten at restaurant.
 Simply swap "HasVisited" to "HasStayed" or "HasEaten"

 Or you cal pull all of them by just out(), which is the same as out("HasVisited", "HasStayed", "HasEaten")

-It's time to send Luca and his friends 2 for 1 campaign coupones if you run the restaurants or a points of interest based on these query results.
+It's time to send Luca and his friends 2 for 1 campaign coupons if you run the restaurants or a points of interest based on these query results.

 ## Traversing a bit deeper.
 Let's find Luca's friends' friends